rsrini7/Smart-Support-Buddy/BACKEND_SETUP.md

 - Creates a .env file from .env.example if needed
 - Starts the FastAPI server on port **9000**
 - **Enables StackOverflow Q&A ingestion and search via the backend service**
+- **Prevents duplicate entries for all sources (MSG, Jira, Confluence, StackOverflow) using content-based hashing**

 If Jira or Confluence fail to start after multiple attempts, the script will exit with an error.